-The Mayan Ruins are a great place to visit, but you should be wary of certain incidents that could put your travel plans at risk.
+The Mayan Ruins are a great place to visit, but you should be wary of certain incidents to enjoy your trip in the best possible way.

 Freak accidents: The Mayan Ruins are very rocky, and you could fall while climbing the steep stairs.
 There could be other forms of accidents, like tripping over rocks.
 Stay close to the path, and always follow the guide instead of wandering off into unknown territories.

-Robbery: Robbery and petty thefts in Mexico are quite common.
+Robbery: Robbery and petty thefts in Mexico can disrupt your trip if you don't take apt precations.
 Avoid wearing expensive jewelry or carrying expensive gadgets.
 Do not carry a lot of cash with you, and keep your debit and credit cards safe.

-Dengue: As Mexico is a tropical country, chances of contracting dengue are high due to mosquito bites.
+Insect-borne diseases: As Mexico is a tropical country, there are chances of contracting mosquito-borne diseases.
 Always carry a mosquito repellent with you while exploring the Mayan Ruins, and sleep under a mosquito net during overnight hiking trips.